Trust Your Gut

 If it lasts more than 30 minutes -- especially if it's sudden and intense -- you should seek emergency medical care.
 Pain that doesn’t get better or happens with vomiting could be something serious like an inflamed appendix, which may need to come out very quickly.

 This can be caused by an injury or infection, but it also can be a sign of serious problems in your abdomen.
 Get immediate care if the pain is severe or comes on quickly, or you have nausea, vomiting, fever, or feel a lump in your scrotum.
 The same is true if you still have pain an hour after an injury or your scrotum is red or swollen.

 If a baby younger than 3 months old has a temperature of more than 100.4 F, she needs to be seen right away.
-This is true for a child between 3 months and 3 years old with a fever of 102.2 F and an adult who has a fever of 104 F or higher.
+This is also true for a child between 3 months and 3 years old with a fever of 102.2 F and an adult who has a fever of 104 F or higher.

 Confusion or Trouble Speaking

 These are two of the most common symptoms of stroke.
 Don’t take any chances -- call 911 right away.
 Your treatment and recovery depend a lot on how fast you get medical care.
 Other stroke symptoms may include sudden problems walking or balancing, intense headache, drooping on one side of your face, and numbness or weakness on one side of your body.

 If you think you have a broken bone, see a doctor as soon as possible.
 It’s an emergency situation if a bone pierces your skin, or if the injured body part looks deformed or is numb or bluish.
 This also applies if the bone is in your neck, head, or back, or there’s heavy bleeding.